JoshKraft44/CPSC-481/FINAL_VERSION/README.txt

 Calgary Transit Bus Ticketing Kiosk:

 - Live deployed code: https://cpsc-481.vercel.app/
-- Alternatively can go into the FINAL_VERSION folder submitted and then use live server in VS code on "PressToBegin.html" to start
+- Alternatively you may go into the FINAL_VERSION folder submitted and then use the live server extensionn in VS code on "PressToBegin.html"
 - Github link: https://github.com/JoshKraft44/CPSC-481

 -  This is a touch-screen kiosk system for purchasing bus tickets and passes, reloading transit cards.